stevenferrer/nero/README.md

 # Nero

-An experimental repository generator in Go
+An experimental repository generator in Go.

 ## Assumptions